saitho/git-file-webserver/README.md

 ## Features

-This is binary allows serving selective content of a Git repository.
+This binary allows serving selective content of a Git repository.
 The user can access those files per branch or tag.

 This was originally built for publishing up-to-date JSONSchema files per version.